-Here at Eton Porny C of E First School we provide a creative curriculum based around the Cornerstones Curriculum, a nationally recognised approach for delivering outstanding learning opportunities for children.
+Here at Eton Porny C of E First School we teach an ambitious, concept-driven and knowledge-rich curriculum which is delivered through Cornerstones, a nationally recognised approach for delivering outstanding learning opportunities for children.

 How it Works?
-Children will progress through four stages of learning in each ILP – Engage, Develop, Innovate and Express.
-To find out more about these stages please click here
+Children will progress through four stages of learning in each KRP – Engage, Develop, Innovate and Express.
+To find out more about these stages please see our Curriculum Policy

 For more information about our school curriculum please see the detailed information below featuring our Curriculum Maps and Subject Specific information.